amryxza/COMP-383-Mini-Project/README.md

   3. To BLAST the predicted protein sequences against an existing database

 ## Required Tools
-The following tools are required in order for this code to function
+The following tools are required in order for this code to function.

 ### SRA Toolkit
 The documentation can be found here: https://github.com/ncbi/sra-tools